dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Inventory Upgrade I.md

 Items will now stack up to a maximum of 5 in each of your inventory slots.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Inventory Upgrade I

 Sorting priority: 17700

-Item uid: Inventory Upgrade I

 # shops selling Modest Pockets: